CLAM-community/CLAM-community.github.io/docs/index.md

 Many communities such as [Conda Forge](https://conda-forge.zulipchat.com/) and [Jupyter](https://jupyter.zulipchat.com) are already on Zulip!

+### How to use the CLAM Zulip structured?

+The CLAM Zulip is structured into different channels, shown below in alphabetical order:

+- **announcements**: Announcements that are important for the community.
+This is a read-only channel - if you want to post here message a member of the steering team!
+- **general**: Scientific, or general conversation around Computational Lagrangian Analysis and Modelling.
+This is where the main discussion happens organised into Zulip topics.
+- **introductions**: Send a message in this channel to introduce yourself.
+What are you working on?
+What is your affiliation?
+What are you excited about?
+Or even what is your favourite animal?
+- **code-...**: These channels are used to discuss specific software projects related to Computational Lagrangian Analysis and Modelling.
+- **suggestion-box**: Make suggestions about how we can improve this community.
+All suggestions welcome!
+- **sandbox**: Experiment with Zulip here. 🧪 Send messages, test out formatting.
+We recommend to unsubscribe from this channels notifications.
+- **Zulip**: Updates and notifications from Zulip.

+There are also private channels used for the organisation of CLAM.

 ## Governance

 The organisation, direction and moderation of CLAM is done by the governance team - which is split into three roles: